 The SQL COUNT function is an aggregate function used to count rows.
-Use it alone within a SELECT statement to return a count of all rows with in a table, or with a GROUP BY to provide a count of rows within each group.
+Use it alone within a SELECT statement to return a count of all rows within a table, or with a GROUP BY to provide a count of rows within each group.

-Use COUNT(*) to count every records in the grouping or COUNT(expression) to count every record where expression’s result isn’t NULL.
+Use COUNT(*) to count every record in the grouping or COUNT(expression) to count every record where expression’s result isn’t NULL.
 Use DISTINCT with COUNT to find the number of unique values within a group.

 Suppose you want to find out the number of products, then use this query:

 Since the SQL Count returns a count of rows of within the results use it to return counts from a filtered query, such as the number of products whose list price is greater than $1000.

 SELECT COUNT(*) as TotalProducts FROM Production.Product WHERE ListPrice > 1000

 You can also count non-NULL column entries.
 Just include the column with the COUNT function.
 In the person table the Title column has NULL assigned to it.